‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People’s Narratives With Sensitivity

 By encouraging acceptance of who we are, Gehraiyaan attempted to empower survivors of childhood trauma to choose their narratives — perhaps, through therapy and counseling, or even joining support groups — rather than being defined by their past.
 Instead of blaming people’s reactions to the trauma they endured, it suggests that healing — so they can salvage their own mental health and regain some control of their lives — might yet be a possibility.

-The filmmaker’s understanding of intimacy, too, sets a benchmark in some ways.
+The film’s handling of intimacy, too, sets a benchmark in some ways.
 On the one hand, it dips it’s toes into myriad forms of emotional intimacy –suggesting that intimacy isn’t limited to “steamy” scenes.
 Besides, the decision to credit the movie’s intimacy director, Dar Gai, on its poster, also highlights the importance of the role that has become all the more necessary in the wake of #MeToo.
 “You need to make sure you’re having the right conversations.
-You need to make sure you’re establishing boundaries, not violating people’s privacy or personal space,” Shakun Batra, the director of the movie, had told The Swaddle’s Rajvi Desai early last year, explaining why it’s important to have an intimacy director.
+You need to make sure you’re establishing boundaries, not violating people’s privacy or personal space,” Batra had told The Swaddle’s Rajvi Desai early last year, explaining why it’s important to have an intimacy director.

 However, the movie’s primary focus, to me, seemed to be it’s exploration of trauma and complex emotional baggage.
 Yet, despite its two-and-a-half-hour runtime, the movie doesn’t leave it’s audiences with all the answers.
 In doing so, the movie seems to box itself into an existential cage.
 But the cage is one that makes its audiences uncomfortably introspect why they view the world the way they do, and why they are the way they are.